th2-net/th2-codec-generic/codec-fix/README.md

 ## Release notes

++ 3.10.5
++ Update sailfish version to 3.2.1860
+    + Detection of errors in FIXSession and FIXCodec during parsing qfj messages

 + 3.10.4
   + Codec cannot decode message if it contains a tag that is similar to BeginString (`8=FIX`)